Monday, June 28, 2010

 When I told my highly paid educated friends about protesting for the reasons that supersede all others they felt that this too was futile.
 What I realize now is that this refusal to object to reality was an escape from it.
 We want a sense of false security telling us that we’re different, that we’re human.
 We already had that sense of self worth going into our fancy office buildings and talking about huge amounts of money and about cutting edge technology.

 People who are in good positions feel important, respected and human.
 All this was just an illusion.
-It was a part for them to play given by authorities because if they came down to process all that self worth will be knocked off the pedestal.
+It was a part for them to play given by authorities because if they came down to protest, all that self worth will be knocked off the pedestal.
 If they were to object to what the bullies said or did, they would cease to have that importance, they would be no more than the servant or doorman they look down upon.
 They would be demoted to filth that is dusted off a police animal’s shoe.

 *Welcome to where time stands still